costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 closed venues.
-I have not always been able to negotiate this cost successfully so far, but I will not defend my self-interest as a “freedom” when there are people who have really lost their freedom for this cause.
+I have not always been able to negotiate this cost successfully so far, but I will not defend my self-interest as a “freedom” when there are people who have really lost their freedom for this cause.</p>

-<p class="author bio">Dr. Martin Paul Eve is a senior lecturer in literature,
-technology and publishing.
-He lives in London.</p>
+> Dr. Martin Paul Eve is a senior lecturer in literature, technology and publishing.
+He lives in London.